puckawayjeff/dotfiles/docs/MOTD Integration.md

 ### Fallback Behavior

 If the system doesn't support `update-motd`:
-- `install.sh` displays info message and skips MOTD setup
+- `sync.sh` displays info message and skips MOTD setup
 - `.zshrc` can be modified to auto-launch fastfetch as before
 - No errors or broken functionality